Race Officers are responsible for

 Forms, Diagrams, Equipment and Other Items Useful in Race Management

-This portion of the Race Officer’s site is designed to provide useful Race Management Committee “tools” used in the administration and running of races.
+Forms, Diagrams, Equipment and Other Items Useful in Race Management - Designed to provide useful Race Management Committee “tools” used in the administration and running of races.
 An example of a “tool” is a piece of equipment, a useful form, a publication, a set of graphics for courses or flags, or any other “tool” that somebody has found especially useful and has the potential for wide application.